leeroybrun/chrome-shazify/README.md

 ## How to use

 It will only works if you use the Shazam app for iOS or Android AND you are logged in with Facebook in the app.

-If these conditions are met, Shazam will sync your tags with MyShazam (www.shazam.com/myshazam).
+If these conditions are met, Shazam will sync your tags with their MyShazam service (www.shazam.com/myshazam).

 This extension will then parse the MyShazam website, get your tags, and add them to a new playlist created on your Spotify account.

 How it works :